LenweSaralonde/Musician/README.md

 Tips
 ----
-* You can preview the song at any moment prior to playing it for other players without loading time by clicking the **Preview** button or using the song editor.
+* You can preview the song at any moment prior to playing it for other players by clicking the **Preview** button or using the song editor.
 If another song is playing nearby, it will be muted for you only.
 * If another player has Musician, it will be shown in his/her tooltip.
 Just hover the other players with your mouse cursor to see who can hear you !
 * You can add lyrics by combining Musician with the [StoryTeller addon](https://www.lenwe.info/story-teller) !
-* Load the next song while the current one is playing to reduce waiting time between songs.
+* Import the next song while the current one is playing to reduce waiting time between songs.
 * The radius for hearing the music is approximately 40 meters.
 * Play songs that are relevant with your "band" composition.
-It's nonsense to play orchestral music with only two bards or heavy metal using only traditional instruments ! 😃 However you can still roleplay as if your character owns a kind of gnomish *Music-o-Matic* machine that is capable of reproducing a whole band.
+It's nonsense to play orchestral music with only two bards ! 😃 However you can still roleplay as if your character owns a kind of gnomish *Music-o-Matic* machine that is capable of reproducing a whole band.

 Compose your own music
 ----------------------